Tax Planning Season – Choose Your Federal Budget

 The proposed measure will only apply to new investments commencing from 1 January 2020, and losses from investments made before this date will still be able to be deducted against other income.

-The ALP has previously announced a proposal to end cash refunds for excess imputation credits for individuals and superannuation funds.
+The ALP has previously proposed to end cash refunds for excess imputation credits for individuals and superannuation funds.
 They have, however, stated that recipients of Centrelink and DVA pensions and allowances will still be able to receive imputation credit refunds.
 This will extend to Self Managed Superannuation Funds where at least one member receives such a payment before 28 March 2018.

 This measure is proposed to start from 1 July 2019.